phidatahq/phidata/README.md

 </details>

-## Create an Assistant that calls functions
+## Create an Assistant with a function call

 - Create a file `hn_assistant.py` that can call a function to summarize the top stories on Hacker News